 Vaccinating our children is a topic never too far away from the headlines.
 Despite the HSE stating again and again that the vaccinations given to our children are proved safe before they are included in any schedule, there still lingers some doubt among a minority of parents that there could be a link between certain vaccines and conditions like autism.
-But is there any truth to them and why is it hitting the headlines YET AGAIN?
+But is there any truth to them?

 The short answer is no, there is no link between autism and vaccinations; this has been disproved again and again.
 The reason why it’s in the headlines is that Donald Trump has now weighed in on the argument – and we thought it was important to explain why the doubts were raised in the first place, what Trump and his allies are now saying and why there is no scientific proof to any links between vaccinations and any serious health issues.

 The doubts originally stemmed from a published study by British doctor Andrew Wakefield, who claimed to find a link between the MMR vaccine and autism.
 However, his study was later retracted as the sample was small, the study had ethical violations by failing to obtain the necessary clearances to conduct invasive investigations on the children and the sample was selective rather than consecutive, as reported.
 There was later claims that Wakefield was guilty of deliberate fraud, and Wakefield was struck off the medical register in 2010.

 Since Wakefield’s debunked study in 1998, there are have many bigger studies into any possible links between autism and vaccines.
 A study looked at the vaccination records of every child born in Denmark from 1991 to 1998 (over half a million children).
 During that time, 82 per cent of children born in Denmark received the MMR vaccine.
 The researchers found that the risk of autism was the same in immunised children and in children who had not been immunised.